Close

 I have to pay the additional tax due to last year’s salary arrears.
 What can I do?

-You can claim relief under Section 89 of the Income Tax Act.
+You can claim rebate under Section 89 of Income Tax Act.
 This relief will reduce the tax you have to pay on the salary arrears.
 You can file Form 10E to claim this relief.

 2